 The new media universe is a high-risk place for the poorly prepared.
-Bushfires and COVID-19 have exposed its flaws as never before.
+COVID-19, climate change wars and vexatious politics have exposed the new media’s flaws.

 The ‘democratisation’ of news and information has produced an overwhelming volume of unmoderated content.
 Many people are choosing platforms like Facebook, Twitter and Instagram as their primary source of news and information.

 Social media ‘edits’ by numbers.
 Algorithms assess your likes, dislikes, interests and biases.
 Based on your interactions – your interests and biases – the algorithms choose the news, views and advertising they think you want to see.
+The platforms subliminally channel your decision-making options.
 Social media lacks a human ‘filter’.

 This presents mind-boggling challenges for the reader (‘consumer’ in marketing parlance).
 Furthermore, in times of crises, social media looks decidedly ‘anti-social’.

-During the bushfires and Covid-19 drama, media both reflected and exacerbated society’s division, distrust and conflict.
+During a chaotic 2020, media has both reflected and exacerbated society’s division, distrust and conflict.
 I deal with that in a second blog – see link at the bottom of this blog).

 Despite impressive technology, social media owners struggle to control misinformation from mischief-makers, political opportunists, fringe activists and well-meaning but ill-informed individuals?